leonorllansol/SSS-python/README.md

 need to alternate between different languages, you should keep the corpora for each language in separate folders.
 You should have a different folder per language for both the database file (```db.db4o```) and the index files.
 This folder should be named according to the language selected in the ```config.xml``` file (```english``` or ```portuguese```).

-## Notes on adding a new similarity measure
+## Adding a new similarity measure
 - add it to `config.xml` in the form: `<similarityMeasure name="Jaccard" weight="50"/>`
 - add class representing the new similarity measure to `SSS/similarity/SimilarityMeasure.py`
 - add *if statement* regarding the creation of new similarity measure to `SSS/similarity/SimilarityMeasureFactory.py`

-## Notes on adding a new criterion to select best answer (evaluator)
+## Adding a new criterion to select best answer (evaluator)
 - add it to config.xml in the form: `<criterion name="AnswerFrequency" weight="50"/>`
 - add class representing the new criterion to `SSS/dialog/evaluators/QaScorer.py`
 - add *if statement* regarding the creation of new similarity measure to `SSS/dialog/evaluators/QaScorerFactory.py`

+## Adding a new normalizer
+- add it to `config.xml` in the `normalizers` tag
+- add class representing the new normalizer to `SSS/texttools/normalizers/normalizer.py`
+- add *if statement* regarding the creation of new normalizer to `SSS/texttools/normalizers/normalizerFactory.py`

 ## config.xml
 In this file, several settings should be configured before running SSS: